jbeejones/okidoki-website/docs/markdown-examples.md

 | `DELETE` | `/api/users/{id}` | User ID only       | `204 No Content` | Permanent        |

 ## Blockquotes

+See the [Blockquotes section](reference.md#standard-markdown) in the reference guide for more details.

 ```markdown
 > This is a blockquote.
 It can be used for highlighting important information,